-Notice of a request to transfer, for all Special Assistance members, must be shared with The Health Plan prior to initiating the transfer through the Provider Portal and submitting the transfer packet.
-All changes and updates to a Special Assistance member's services, including transfers, requires collaboration with the person assigned to meet Special Assistance needs.
+Notice of a request to transfer, for all Special Assistance members, must be shared with The Health Plan Human Rights Committee Liaison (AzCHdeliverables@azcompletehealth.com) prior to initiating the transfer through the Provider Portal and submitting the transfer packet.
+All changes and updates to a Special Assistance member's services, including transfers, requires collaboration with the member assigned to meet Special Assistance needs.